bellerbrock/WeatherLogger/README.md

 Once logging is working run `crontab -e` and add the following line `*/15 * * * * cd /home/pi/WeatherLogger; python read_sensors.py`

-This will begin automatic logging of sensor data at regular intervals (in this case every 15 mins), and resume automatically after device restarts.
+This will begin automatic logging of sensor data at regular intervals (in this case every 15 mins), and will resume automatically whenever the pi restarts.

 # Final assembly